LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |docker rm CONTAINER [CONTAINER...] |Remove one or more containers |

-In summary, to run provider and consumer examples in the same Docker host, the --link option can used when running the consumer to create an alias for the connection to the docker container that runs the provider example.
+In summary, to run provider and consumer examples in the same Docker host, the --link option can used when running the consumer to create an alias for the connection to the Docker container that runs the provider example.

 ### 2. Run Provider and Consumer on different Docket hosts

 The provider and consumer containers can be run on different Docker hosts.
-The elektron-sdk docker image must be built on both docker hosts.
-In this scenario, the provider container will be run on docker host A and the consumer container will be run on host B.
+The elektron-sdk Docker image must be built on both Docker hosts.
+In this scenario, the provider container will be run on Docker host A and the consumer container will be run on host B.

 ![Run Provider and Consumer on different Docket hosts](usecase2.png)